Table of Contents

 The overvalue detection mechanism also differs, as it is not implemented in hardware, but rather in the FPGA firmware.
 This offers an intermediate level of reliability, as independence with the user software is guaranteed, but protections remain however dependent from the proper operation of the FPGA.

 In the B-Box Micro, the safety limits can be directly configured from within Cockpit.
-For that, when connected to a B-Box Micro, the Target configuration window offers an additional tab called Analog inputs (see illustration below).
+For that, switching to the Targets perspective and selecting the corresponding B-Box Micro will display the Target configuration menu in the Cockpit central view.
+This view offers an additional tab called Analog inputs (see image below).

 Run-time monitoring and parameter tuning in Cockpit